TrovoLtd/TrovoWebsite/src/TrovoWebsite/TrovoWebsite/Content/Agile_AntiPatterns.md

 I expect that it's lovely to be talented, and talented people are certainly great to work with.
 But its so much better if they're also humble about it and know how to deploy their talent properly by approaching each problem on its own merits.

-## Disfunctional people and teams
+## Dysfunctional people and teams

 Full disclosure - I am of course at least as guilty of committing the crimes listed below as anyone else.
-It's almost as if the frictionlessness of the infinite Digital Realm makes it easy to act in the following shameful ways.
+It's almost as if the frictionless-ness of the infinite Digital Realm makes it easy to act in the following shameful ways.

 ### Engineers